Currently available for £799.00 from Sweatband.com

 DKN AiRun-Z Treadmill Review

 DKN has opted for an LED display on this model and it works really well, with the LED characters for speed, pulse, distance, incline level, time (elapsed/remaining) and calories (burned/left to burn) all benefiting from their own windows and standing out brilliantly bright even in a brightly lit office.
-There’s also a center screen that displays the parameters of the preset workouts as you scroll through them and then switches to a clear, easy to see count-down to start and then switches again into a 1/4 mile running track display that shows your progress once the workout starts.
+There’s also a centre screen that displays the parameters of the preset workouts as you scroll through them and then switches to a clear, easy to see count-down to start and then switches to a 1/4 mile running track display that shows your progress once the workout starts.
 This setup makes it easy to get all your workout stats at a quick glance mid-run.
-The layout of the buttons is also well thought through with one-touch speed and incline keys running up the right and left-hand sides of the console respectively while the lower center of the console is home to a range of quick preset program access buttons and various other functions such as fan selection speed and user training programs.
+The layout of the buttons is also well thought through with one-touch speed and incline keys running up the right and left-hand sides of the console respectively while the lower centre of the console is home to a range of quick preset program access buttons and various other functions such as fan selection speed and user training programs.

 DKN claims that the cushioning on the AiRun-Z absorbs up to 40% of the force of impact compared to road running and while we don’t have the equipment to measure and confirm this, we can report that the run is prodigiously comfortable!
 The AiRun-Z features a 2mm orthopaedic belt and a progressive cushioning system that adapts as you run faster to provide protection for your joints without being uber-soft on landing.
 The balance they’ve managed to strike between cushioning and firm launch surface is an impressive achievement and one that’s not at all easy to accomplish.
 It really does set this treadmill apart and brings it to life.